Great

 Joan Borgman: Singer

-saw her in Abrakadabra, then worked with her in Theatre Slapstique, and she later
+first saw her in Abrakadabra, then worked with her in Theatre Slapstique,

 Tristan Honsinger: Cellist